moka-guys/dnanexus_wes_congenica_sftp_upload/README.md

 ## What are typical use cases for this app?

-After quality checks of a WES run have been completed, this app will be run to upload the samples to Congenica on a sample by sample basis
+After quality checks of a WES run have been completed, this app will be run to upload revelvant samples to Congenica on a sample by sample basis

 ## What data are required for this app to run?

- VCFs (*markdup_Haplotyper.vcf.gz*)  &/or BAMs( *markdup.bam*) from WES run
+ VCFs (*markdup_Haplotyper.vcf.gz*)  &/or BAMs( *markdup.bam*)

 ## How does this app work?